By Promod Puri

 Culture in most cases is secular in nature.

 When we talk about a cultural community, we mean an all-inclusive explicit way of life.
-It represents all of the group of people sharing common identities despite belonging to different religious denominations.
+It represents all of the groups of people sharing common identities despite belonging to different religious denominations.
 But all speaking the same language and sharing the same social and cultural traits.

 Often people of one cultural community have several religions.